-- Patients with diffuse large B-cell lymphoma who have been previously treated with at least two different therapies, but whose disease either did not respond to the treatment (refractory disease) or has since returned (relapsed disease).
+- Patients with diffuse large B-cell lymphoma, not otherwise specified (NOS), who have been previously treated with at least two different therapies, but whose disease either did not respond to the treatment (refractory disease) or has since returned (relapsed disease).
 In such cases, Polivy is given in combination with the chemotherapy bendamustine and a rituximab product (e.g., Rituxan or Truxima).

 Limitations of Use